Enterprise-CMCS/macpro-onemac/services/ui-src/README.md

 ### Logging in to the Application
 The application provides a set of test users for the DEV environment that you can use for all feature branches and the develop branch, including when running the application locally.

 **Note that these users are not present in the master or production branches.**

-The following are the static test users available:
+The following are the available static test users:

 ```
  user1@cms.hhs.local
  user2@cms.hhs.local